 It’s also common for people to take the wrong approach when following a CKD.

-One of the main reasons why people adopt a cyclical ketogenic diet is because they assume they can eat whatever they want — from pizza to Oreos — without worrying about ruining their diet.
+One of the main reasons why people adopt a cyclical ketogenic diet is because they assume they can carb-up on whatever they want — from pizza to Oreos — without worrying about ruining their diet.

 This is a common misconception.

-A proper carb load for bodybuilding requires very low fat consumption and high carb intake for one to two days of the week.
+A proper carb load for bodybuilding requires very low-fat consumption and high-carb intake for one to two days of the week.
 Junk food like pizza is high in fat and carbohydrates.
+But a CKD isn’t a free pass to eat whatever you want.

-Instead, you should start out on a standard ketogenic diet.
+Instead, you should start out on a standard keto diet.

 When you start out with a CKD, you’ll constantly take small amounts of amino acids from your muscles and you’ll teeter in and out of ketosis so you never fully become keto-adapted.